TechnicJelle/SolarSystem/README.md

 ![Challenge!](/.github/images/pc_challenge.png "Challenge")\
-*Try to get a planet in a tighter orbit that this*
+*Try to get a planet in a tighter orbit than this*

 ![GIF](/.github/images/pc_anim1.gif "GIF")\